2019–20 FA Cup

 The 2019–20 FA Cup (also known as the Football Association Challenge Cup) was the 139th edition of the oldest football tournament in the world.
 It was sponsored by Emirates and known as The Emirates FA Cup for sponsorship purposes.

 On 13 March 2020, it was agreed that the FA Cup, as well as the rest of professional football in England, would be suspended due to the COVID-19 pandemic.
-On 29 May 2020, The FA announced plans to restart the competition, with the rescheduled quarter-finals provisionally set to be played on 28 and 29 June and the final on 1 August.
+On 29 May 2020, The FA announced plans to restart the competition, with the rescheduled quarter-finals provisionally set to be played on 27 and 28 June and the final on 1 August.
 All remaining matches including the final were played behind closed doors.
-In an effort to "promote good, positive mental health for everyone", according to Prince William, the president of The Football Association, the 2020 FA Cup Final was known as the "Heads Up FA Cup Final", with "Heads Up" a campaign to promote mental health.
+In an effort to "promote good, positive mental health for everyone", according to Prince William, the president of The Football Association, the 2020 FA Cup final was known as the "Heads Up FA Cup Final", with "Heads Up" a campaign to promote mental health.

 The defending champions, Premier League side Manchester City, were eliminated by Arsenal in the semi-finals on 18 July.
-Arsenal won the final 2–1 against Chelsea, their first win since 2017 and fourth in seven years, for their fourteenth FA Cup title.
+Arsenal won the final 2–1 against Chelsea, their first win since 2017 and fourth in seven years, for their record-extending fourteenth FA Cup title.

 Teams

 Round and draw dates

-For the first time, the Fifth Round fixtures were played midweek rather than on a weekend, to accommodate the "winter break".
+For the first time, the fifth round fixtures were played midweek rather than on a weekend, to accommodate the "winter break".

 Qualifying rounds

-All of the competing teams that are not members of either the Premier League or English Football League competed in the qualifying rounds to secure one of 32 available places in the First Round Proper.
-The qualifying competition began with the Extra Preliminary Round on 10 August 2019.
-The fourth and final qualifying round was played over the weekend of 19 October 2019.
+All of the competing teams that were not members of the Premier League or English Football League competed in the qualifying rounds to secure one of 32 available places in the first round proper.
+The qualifying competition began with the extra preliminary round on 10 August 2019, with the fourth and final qualifying round played over the weekend of 19 October 2019.

-First Round Proper
+The winners from the fourth qualifying round were Boston United, Gateshead, Solihull Moors, Hartlepool United, Nantwich Town, Stourbridge, Chorley, Altrincham, Darlington, York City, Notts County, Wrexham, Harrogate Town, AFC Fylde, Chippenham Town, Yeovil Town, Dulwich Hamlet, Ebbsfleet United, Bromley, Maidstone United, Eastleigh, Oxford City, Maidenhead United, Chichester City, Hayes & Yeading United, Maldon & Tiptree, Barnet, Torquay United, Dover Athletic, Billericay Town, Kingstonian and Carshalton Athletic.

+Maldon & Tiptree was the only club in this season's tournament appearing in the competition proper for the first time.
+Of the other successful qualifiers, Darlington and Hayes & Yeading United had last featured in the first round in 2010–11 (with Darlington having folded and been reconstituted in 2012), Boston United had last done so in 2006-07, Chippenham Town had last done so in 2005-06, Kingstonian had last done so in 2000-01, Dulwich Hamlet in 1998-99, Carshalton Athletic in 1997-98 and Chichester City in 1960-61 (although this Chichester City club was the product of a 2000 merger between the original club of that name and Portfield).